toommyliu/vexed/apps/docs/getting-started/compiling.md

 ### Game loader compilation

 The following steps are only required if you want to modify and compile the game swf.
-While technically you can do the same through [JPEXS Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler), it's quite tedious and not recommended since you'll only be looking through decompiled code which is not very helpful.
+While technically the same can be done through [JPEXS Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler), it's quite tedious and not recommended since you'll only be looking through decompiled code which is not very helpful as well as lacking enhanced code editing features.

+The following steps are specific to macOS, but should be similar for Windows:

 1. Install brew